bioinformatics-core-shared-training/cruk-summer-school-2018/index.md

 Informal get-together at The Grain and Hop Store (close to accommodation in Downing College) Join us for a drink and dinner (self-paying), and to meet your colleagues for the next few days http://www.grainandhopstore-cambridge.co.uk/

-Note that the Training Room in Craik-Marshall building (1st Floor) will be open from 9am. **
+**Note that the Training Room in Craik-Marshall building (1st Floor) will be open from 9am.
+School etherpad (E-whiteboard) is at https://public.etherpad-mozilla.org/p/2018-07-23-functional-genomics **

 # Day 1 (July 23rd)